ocaml/ocaml.org/data/workflows/en/01_bootstrap_project.md

 - A command line interface
 - A web application

 If that's the case, we recommend using `spin`, the OCaml project generator.
 Spin comes with official templates for common project types.
-The official templates will get you and and running with everything you need to get a productive development environment, including the IDE setup, the CI/CD, the code formatter, the unit tests, etc.
+The official templates will get you up and running with everything you need to get a productive development environment, including the IDE setup, the CI/CD, the code formatter, the unit tests, etc.

 You can install `spin` with Opam: `opam install spin`.